Chamber of Construction to deal with 'shoddy' contractors in the system

 He however said that the problem of shoddy roads comes in two-fold, those who don’t get adequate funding from the government even though they are registered and have legal contracts with the government to construct roads, and those who are not registered and lacks the technical know-how to execute the contract but rather has adequate funds secured for them by their lobbyists within the government.

-“The underhand dealings that we talk about, it may be in a way, party people or party gurus within the party hierarchy who twist the hand of the system to favor their party faithfuls and what have you, it’s also there we cannot rule it out because there is favoritism in all the auditors, in certain rules some of them at times have been bent, so we cannot override it, it happens, we can’t pretend, it happens but that one is on a lighter note”.
+“The underhand dealings that we talk about, it may be in a way, party people or party gurus within the party hierarchy who twist the hand of the system to favour their party faithfuls and what have you, it’s also there we cannot rule it out because there is favouritism in all the auditors, in certain rules some of them at times have been bent, so we cannot override it, it happens, we can’t pretend, it happens but that one is on a lighter note.”

+Mr. Cherry further said “the major one we are talking about here is, the person has been able to go through the mill, get the job, go-to site, execute the job with real certificate.
+With the shoddy works we’re talking about, it’s imperative, number 1: the shoddy work has been genuine shoddy work, in the sense that the contractor doesn’t have the technical know-how of dealing with that job.

 He went on to emphasize that: “notwithstanding, there are other shoddy ones that we can speak to, those ones we are going to deal with them in no time.